What is an SQP?…suitably qualified!

 Where do SQPs work?

 You may find SQPs in a variety of retail outlets such as pet shops, saddlers, farm supplies and online pharmacies .
 Some work in veterinary practices or for large farms.
-Above all, their role is to give trusted advice and deliver great customer service!
+Wherever they work, their role is to give trusted advice and deliver great customer service!

-SQPs are qualified in Companion Animal (dogs, cats, rabbits), Equine, Farm or Avian, or any combination of these species.
-SQPs qualified with Vetpol are trained in the broader aspects of animal health.
-They also know when an animal should be referred to a vet.
+SQPs are qualified in Companion Animal (dogs, cats, rabbits), Equine, Farm or Avian, or any combination.
+SQPs qualified with Vetpol are trained in the broader aspects of animal health including general welfare and appropriate care.

-In order to provide the right advice and address the concerns of animal owners, SQPs have to be great communicators.
-The Vetpol SQP qualification includes training in communication skills so that SQPs can converse with clients, obtaining the information they need to make appropriate recommendations.
-They provides a valuable service which is helpful for animals and their owners!
+In order to provide the right advice, SQPs have to be great communicators.
+The Vetpol SQP qualification includes training in communication skills.
+This means that SQPs can converse with clients, obtaining the information they need to make appropriate recommendations.
+They provide a great value-added service which is helpful for animals and their owners!

 What are VPS medicines and what does VPS mean?